Mostafa1Jamal1/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 The script takes 3 arguments: mysql username, mysql password and database name (no argument validation) The script connects to a MySQL server running on localhost at port 3306 Results must be sorted in ascending order by states.id

+`2-my_filter_states.py` -> a script that takes in an argument and displays all values in the states table of `hbtn_0e_0_usa` where name matches the argument.

+The script should take 4 arguments: mysql username, mysql password, database name and state name searched (no argument validation)
+The script connects to a MySQL server running on localhost at port 3306 Results will be sorted in ascending order by states.id